perilsensitive/skcmaputil/README.md

     skcmaputil replace global.pak tmp.pak gamecontrollerdb.txt

-If you created new pack file (like 'tmp.pak' in the examples above), just copy 'tmp.pak' on top of 'global.pak' to put the modified version in place.
+When skcmaputil is done, it will have created a new PAK file ('tmp.pak' in the examples above).
+Copy the new PAK file on top of 'global.pak' to put the modified version in place.

 Bugs
 ----